Drab Majesty: Becoming a duo (2016–present)

 In 2016, Drab Majesty expanded into a duo with the addition of keyboardist Alex Nicolaou, who performs as the character Mona D. He is the son of horror director Ted Nicolaou and was originally brought on to enhance the group's theatrics while touring North America and Europe in 2016.

 Drab Majesty released their second album The Demonstration in January 2017 to favorable reviews.
 The Demonstration is a concept album that deals with the psychology of mass suicide, referencing in particular the ideology of Marshall Applewhite, the leader of the Heaven's Gate cult.
 The duo toured North America with Cold Cave, and later toured Europe alongside King Dude, with whom they collaborated on the single "Who Taught You How to Love?" the year before.

 In late 2017, the duo released a 7-inch single, titled "Oak Wood", for the 10th anniversary celebration of Dais Records.
 The song was written in honor of Cash Askew, co-founder of the band Them Are Us Too, who died in the 2016 Oakland warehouse fire.
 The title "Oak Wood", according to Demure, is a direct translation of Askew's name.
 The single featured a B-side called "Egress", an instrumental guitar piece.
 The duo embarked on their North American Fall From the Sky tour in September; the tour included a stop at the 2017 Cold Waves Festival in Chicago.
 They extended their tour to Europe in Winter of 2018.

 Drab Majesty's third album, Modern Mirror, was released in 2019, supported by the singles "Ellipsis", "Oxytocin" and "Out of Sequence".
 The band was scheduled to play the goth, post-punk and new wave festival Cruel World in 2020, which was postponed until 2022.

 Over the COVID-19 pandemic, Demure worked more on his side project VR Sex.
 In 2022, Drab Majesty opened for AFI on their fall tour.
 Demure revealed that the band would add a live drummer soon within the next year.

+On June 6, 2023, Drab Majesty released "Vanity" featuring Slowdive's Rachel Goswell, the lead single to their EP An Object in Motion.
+The EP was released on August 25.
+Drab Majesty opened for Slowdive during their North American tour in 2023 and 2024.
+In May 2024, Drab Majesty released "Photograph" for the soundtrack to the film I Saw the TV Glow.
+Director Jane Schoenbrun asked the band to compose a song similar to "that Echo & the Bunnymen song on the Pretty In Pink soundtrack" ("Bring On the Dancing Horses").